gardener/documentation/website/documentation/getting-started/introduction/_index.md

 For smaller installations things like maintenance, scaling, debugging or configuration can be done in a semi-automatic way.
 It's probably no fun and most importantly, only a limited amount of instances can be taken care of - similar to how one would take care of a pet.

 But when hosting services at scale, there is no way someone can do all this manually at acceptable costs.
-So we need some vehicle to easily spin up new instances, do lifecycle operations, get some basic failure resilency, and more.
+So we need some vehicle to easily spin up new instances, do lifecycle operations, get some basic failure resilience, and more.
 How can we achieve that?

 ## Solution Space 1 - Kubernetes